Introduction

 After installing your prehung door, focus on these finishing touches to complete the project:

-- Trim Excess Shims: Carefully cut any protruding shims with a utility knife to allow the door casing to fit flush against the wall, creating a tidy appearance.
+- Trim Excess Shims: Use a utility knife to trim any protruding shims, ensuring the door casing fits flush against the wall for a neat appearance.

 - Install Door Casing: Attach the door casing to cover gaps between the door frame and wall.
-Use finishing nails for secure attachment, and fill nail holes with wood putty for a smooth finish.
+Use finishing nails for a secure hold, and fill nail holes with wood putty for a smooth finish.

 - Seal Gaps: Apply caulk around the door casing to seal gaps, preventing drafts and improving energy efficiency.
-Use a caulk gun for precise application and smooth the caulk with a wet finger for a clean line.
+Use a caulk gun for precision, smoothing the caulk with a wet finger for a clean line.

-- Paint or Stain: Depending on your style, paint or stain the door and casing to match your interior decor.
-Use high-quality finishes and apply multiple coats as needed, allowing each to dry thoroughly.
+- Paint or Stain: Depending on your style, paint or stain the door to enhance its visual appeal.

 Ensuring your prehung door operates smoothly and fits properly is crucial for both functionality and aesthetics.
 Many homeowners might feel confident after securing the door frame, but thorough testing is essential to avoid future issues.
 This section will guide you through the process of verifying the door’s operation and fit, addressing common challenges, and providing advanced techniques for a flawless finish.
 First, begin by opening and closing the door several times.
 This simple action helps identify any initial problems, such as binding, scraping, or uneven gaps.
 Pay attention to how the door swings and listen for any unusual noises.